 Swimming and Climbing

 Fighting while trying to maintain a hold on a wall or trying to remain above water is especially challenging.
 Any time you make an attack roll, you must make a Str [Athletics/Swimming] or Str [Athletics/Swimming] check to not fall or sink underwater.
 If you fail the check, then your attack automatically misses.
 Additionally, whenever you take a wound, you must make another check at a -5 penalty for each wound level beyond light, falling or sinking on a failure.
 If you sink below the surface, you can return to the surface by making a successful Str [Athletics/Swimming] check on your turn as an action (Speed Class 4).

 In order to act as a mount, a creature must be at least the size of its rider.
 Most mounts are 4 to 7 sizes larger.
 Creatures much larger than this typically act more as moving platforms than actual mounts.
-While riding a mount, you sacrifice your ability to move in order to control your mount's movement.
-You may move your mount freely while Ready.
-You may also move the mount while Acting, but if the mount moves while you are Acting, whether voluntarily or due to another effect, your action is interrupted.
-You gain a +1 bonus to melee defense and melee attack rolls against any opponents of a size smaller than your mount unless they are also mounted on a creature at least as large as your mount, and your reach is reduced by 1 yard against creatures smaller than your mount.
+While riding a mount, you and your mount share a single turn, using the worse of your two initiative scores.
+You gain a +1 bonus to melee defense and melee attack rolls against any opponents of a size smaller than your mount unless they are also mounted on a creature at least as large as your mount, and you are considered 1 yard farther from creatures on the ground smaller than your mount.
 Controlling your mount's movement requires spending AP equal to that spent by the mount to move.

-Mounts that are not trained for combat often pose a significant challenge to control, and require a Nature (Prs) check each time they or you take damage or you come into reach of an enemy's melee weapon.
+Mounts that are not trained for combat often pose a significant challenge to control, and require a Prs [Nature/Riding] check each time they or you are wounded or you come into reach of an enemy's melee weapon.
 Failing this check means you lose control of your mount, which will typically attempt to flee from battle by the most obvious route.
-You may attempt to regain control by making the same check as a speed class D action, with a -1 penalty for each enemy within 30 feet, and a +1 bonus for each consecutive action spent to calm the mount to a maximum of +5.
+You may attempt to regain control by making the same check as an action (Speed Class 8), with a -1 penalty for each enemy within 30 feet, and a +1 bonus for each consecutive action spent to calm the mount to a maximum of +5.
 The TN to control an average untrained horse is 15.

-Trained mounts can be made to attack on command.
-They follow all normal rules of actions and movement during actions.
+Trained mounts can be made to attack or perform other actions on command.
 You cannot control a sentient mount's movement or actions, though it may choose to follow your commands as a normal mount would.
 A sentient mount may optionally retain a separate initiative score and turn.